berndporr/iir1/README.md

 ## CMake setup
-If you use cmake as your build system then just add to your `CMakeLists.txt` file the following lines:
+If you use cmake as your build system then just add to your `CMakeLists.txt` the following lines:
 ```
 find_package(iir)
 target_link_libraries(... iir::iir)
 ```
-or
+for the dynamic library or:
 ```
+find_package(iir)
 target_link_libraries(... iir::iir_static)
 ```
+for the static library.

 ## How to use the filter
 First the filter is instantiated, then the